rambaut/binlorry/README.md

   -i INPUT, --input INPUT
-                          FASTA/FASTQ of input reads or a directory which will be recursively searched for FASTQ files (required) -o OUTPUT, --output OUTPUT
+                          FASTA/FASTQ of input reads or a directory which will be recursively searched for FASTQ files (required) -t INPUT_CSV, --index-table INPUT_CSV
+                           A CSV file with metadata fields for reads (otherwise these are assumed to be in the read headers).
+This can also include a file and line number to improve performance.
+Assumes read name is first column of the csv.'
+  -o OUTPUT, --output OUTPUT
                           Output filename (or filename prefix) -v VERBOSITY, --verbosity VERBOSITY